Research

 with Emmanuel Dhyne and Hylke Vandenbussche

-Low export participation of firms across countries is typically related to high entry costs allowing only the most productive firms to serve foreign markets.
 In this paper, we move beyond individual firm characteristics to explain export participation and investigate whether firms’ domestic network linkages can facilitate export entry.
-Firms receive information from business interactions with experienced exporters which lowers sunk entry costs and allows them to enter the foreign market.
-Using rich data of buyer-seller linkages in the Belgian production network, we find that network heterogeneity is a key determinant of the extensive margin of trade.
-Each additional export signal received via network linkages increases the entry probability by 0.4 – 1.5 percentage points, giving firms with suitable networks a key advantage in accessing foreign markets.
-The marginal impact of network externalities decreases in network size which we attribute to negative assortative matching in the underlying network formation process.
+Using rich data on buyer-seller linkages in the Belgian production network, we find that network heterogeneity is a key determinant of the extensive margin of trade.
+Firms linked to experienced exporters via their business transaction network have a key advantage in accessing foreign markets.
+Network effects however do not scale with network size.
+Instead they decrease as the network becomes large.
+We show that this pattern is closely linked to negative assortative matching in the network formation process.
+This indicates that small instead of large firms benefit most from network effects on the extensive margin of trade.

 Keywords: Export entry, buyer-seller network, information frictions, trade barriers, heterogeneous firms